OfficeDev/open-xml-docs/docs/how-to-get-all-the-text-in-a-slide-in-a-presentation.md

 Following is the complete sample code that you can use to get all the text in a specific slide in a presentation file.
-For example, you can use the following **foreach** loop in your program to get the array of strings returned by the method <span class="keyword">GetAllTextInSlide</span>, which represents the text in the second slide of the presentation file "Myppt8.pptx."
+For example, you can use the following **foreach** loop in your program to get the array of strings returned by the method **GetAllTextInSlide**, which represents the text in the second slide of the presentation file "Myppt8.pptx."

 ```csharp